jrnickell/backbone.repository/README.md

         // etc...
     });

-Save new models with a collection or stand-alone, and update existing models:
+Save new models with a collection or stand-alone, and update or remove existing models:

     // new model data
     var modelData = {